open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

    // If the operator is Exists, the value should be empty, otherwise just a regular string.
    // +optional
    Value string `json:"value,omitempty"`
+   // Effect indicates the taint effect to match.
+Empty means match all taint effects.
+	 // When specified, allowed values are NoSelect, PreferNoSelect and NoSelectIfNew.
+	 // +optional
+	 Effect TaintEffect
    // TolerationSeconds represents the period of time the toleration (which must only be effective under the Evict Senario, otherwise this field should be ignored) tolerates the taint.
 By default,
    // it is not set, which means tolerate the taint forever (do not evict).
    // The start time of counting the TolerationSeconds should be the TimeAdded in Taint, not the cluster scheduled time or TolerationSeconds added time.